The Garden of Odin

 The easy fix would be perhaps to annotate all three lookups with companion look ups to see the owner of the Tile in the corresponding game.board index.
 But this feels like a bandaid, that also adds another failure point.

-Trying different values I came across another bug that apparently triggered an assertion, but it was whether a slotmap contans a key or not.
+Trying different values I came across another bug that apparently triggered an assertion, but it was whether a slotmap contains a key or not.
 So a fix for this first bug is needed before any procession.

 Rethinking the Need for slotmap